Presidential elections in the Philippines: 1992

 Prior to the election, President Aquino announced that she won't be running, anointing Speaker Ramon Mitra Jr. as her preferred successor.
 She later changed her mind, and picked Secretary of Defense Fidel V. Ramos instead.
 Ramos narrowly defeated Agrarian Reform Secretary Miriam Defensor Santiago, who alleged fraud, Mitra and four others.

-Josepoh Estrada, who initially ran for president, slid down to become the vice presidential running mate of Danding Cojuangco and won.
+Joseph Estrada, who initially ran for president, slid down to become the vice presidential running mate of Danding Cojuangco and won.